Having malicious code detection strategies in place is critical to keeping your software supply chain secure.

 An insider can also replace existing dependencies in the build server’s local repository with malicious ones.
 During the build process, these malicious dependencies will be used even by a benign build file and will result in malicious code being injected into every application using those dependencies.
 The presence of malicious code in an executable where the source code and build file both appear benign points toward this case.

-Design documents are helpful in determining whether code that looks malicious is actually malicious or not.
+Design documents are helpful in determining whether code that looks malicious is actually malicious.
 For example, consider the snippet below from a web.xml.
 The code shows an application that has an alternate servlet with an alternate path mapping.
 A design document would show if this alternate path is required by design or if it is potentially malicious.

 The more information you have, the easier it will be to find the source of any insider threat.
-Once you believe you know the stage at which malcode was inserted, you may have enough information to track back actions to a specific individual, or you may need to monitor the team more closely.
+Once you believe you know the stage at which malicious code was inserted, you may have enough information to track actions to a specific individual or source, or you may need to monitor the team more closely.
 Keep the investigation team small so you don’t raise any flags before your suspicions are confirmed.